Faculty | Substitutes

 In her free time Lekshmi enjoys painting, baking, and doing DIY projects.

-She holds a bachelor's of Technology and Civic Engineering from the College of Engineering, Trivandrum, India.
+Lekshmi received her B.Tech in Civil Engineering from the College of Engineering, Trivandrum, India.

-ReLiang Tsang joined Princeton Montessori in 2023.
+Kalyani Thyagarajan joined Princeton Montessori School in 2023.

 Suchithra Vikram